xavdid/advent-of-code/blog/src/content/writeups/2024/1/index.md

 Readers are [expected to have](https://advent-of-code.xavd.id/#audience) a basic understanding of programming fundamentals.
 Advent of Code isn't the place to learn programming from scratch ([Exercism's upcoming bootcamp](https://bootcamp.exercism.org/) is a better place for that).

 Each of my solutions will use my [GitHub template](https://github.com/xavdid/advent-of-code-python-template), which handles some basic input parsing.
-It also a good [Ruff](https://docs.astral.sh/ruff/) setup for linting and formatting.
+It also has a good [Ruff](https://docs.astral.sh/ruff/) setup for linting and formatting.
 Feel free to fork this an adapt it for your needs!
 I didn't include any utility functions in the template itself, but you're encouraged to write and use your own.
 I've got a few (like for graph traversal) that I'll reference in my solutions, but you can take whatever approach you'd like.

 I think that's everything.
 Let's get to it!